justjake/mousetile-gnome/README.md

 ###### A tiling window manager inside Gnome Shell, for people who like using mice.

+## Goal

+A tiling window manager for mouse users.
+I'm really inspired by the pane management UI of Visual Studio, and I'm going to bring that to general-purpose window management.

+A side-goal is producing a library abstract enough that most of it can be used both in the browser, and on the desktop as a Gnome-Shell extension.

+The tertiary goal, as always, is not sucking.

 ## Installation

-This repository will eventially become a Gnome Shell extension.
+This repository will eventually become a Gnome Shell extension.
 For now, just put it wherever you usually store your personal projects, then symlink it into place:

     # Clone the repo